How do you calculate LSALT for IFR vs Night VFR with RNP 2?

 When can someone be authorised to pilot an aircraft under IFR single-pilot?

-- Only if the holder has conducted a flight or sim flight under IFR as single-pilot operation within the previous 6 months
+- Only if the holder has cond a flight or sim flight under IFR as single-pilot operation within the previous 6 months

 - CASR 61.875